cucumber/docs/README.md

     ./docker_shell.sh

-or you can just use docker-compose to bring up the container:
+or you can use docker-compose to bring up the container:

     docker-compose up